Most people will only get mono once, but the infection can make a comeback in rare cases.

 You shouldn’t kiss or share personal items, like toothbrushes, with people who you know have mono or are otherwise sick.

 If you’ve contracted EBV and go on to develop mono, there’s no way to prevent it from coming back.
-Still, it’s rare for mono to return.
+Still, for mono to return.

 Symptoms of mono usually appear four to six weeks after you’ve contracted EBV.